Khanaqin

 Khanaqin (خانقين; خانەقین) is the central city of Khanaqin District in Diyala Governorate, Iraq, near the Iranian border (8 km) on the Alwand tributary of the Diyala River.
 The town is populated by Kurds who speak the Southern Kurdish dialect.
 Khanaqin is situated on the main road which Shia pilgrims use when visiting holy Islamic cities.
-The city is moreover rich in oil and the first Iraqi oil refinery and oil pipeline was built nearby in 1927.
+The city is rich in oil, and the first Iraqi oil refinery and oil pipeline was built nearby in 1927.
 The main tribes of Khanaqin include Kalhor, Feyli, Zand, Malekshahi Suramiri, Arkavazi and Zangana.

 The city experienced Arabization during the Saddam era, but this has been substantially reversed after the fall of the regime in 2003 and remains disputed.

 History

 In the early 11th century, the city was under the Banu Uqayl and later the Annazids until Ibrahim Inal captured the city around 1045.

 Khanaqin was part of Baban until the 1850s.

 The population of Khanaqin in the mid-19th century was small with only fifty Muslim and five Jewish households, with a significant Kurdish tribal population around the town.
 It had three mosques and three caravanserais.
 Khanaqin was a mere caravan station for caravans carrying Shia pilgrims before the Treaty of Erzurum in 1847 which made it a more significant frontier town between the Ottoman Empire and Qajar Iran.
 An immigration office was established just after the signing of the treaty to manage the growing pilgrimage.
 A customs house would later be established as well.

 During the Persian Campaign, the Ottomans were attacked in Khanaqin on 3 June 1916 by Russian forces led by Nikolai Baratov but managed to push back the Russian cavalry.
 While the Ottomans lost about 300 men, the Russian casualties were greater.
-However, the Russians succeeded in capturing the town in April 1917 due to Ottoman weakness and collapse of the Iranian government.
+However, the Russians succeeded in capturing the town in April 1917 due to Ottoman weakness and the collapse of the Iranian government.
 Russia received support from the Kurdish tribes and allowed them to govern the area.
 Nonetheless, the Russian forces had to withdraw from the area in June 1917 due to the Russian Revolution which allowed the Ottomans to retake the town.
 The United Kingdom captured the city in December 1917 during their Mesopotamian campaign.
 After the capture, Britain approached the regional Kurdish tribes including Bajalan leader Mustafa Pasha Bajalan to consolidate their control.
 Khanaqin District was established in 1921.